microsoft/fhir-server/docs/SchemaMigrationGuide.md

 # Schema Migration Guide
-This document describes how to perform Sql schema migration on the Open source FHIR server.
+This document describes how to perform Sql schema migration on the application server.

  A database schema will evolve over time.
 The corresponding server in production would need to be upgraded to the next/latest version of the code, which may require schema migration.